-The Luna-Otero Mansion in Los Lunas, New Mexico was known for its great steaks, hot chili, and great deserts; but that’s not all it’s known for.
+The Luna-Otero Mansion in Los Lunas, New Mexico, was known for its great steaks, hot chili, and great deserts; but that’s not all it’s known for.
 Evidently, it’s also renowned for its resident ghosts.

 In 1692 Domingo de Luna was granted land by the King of Spain in what would later become Los Lunas, New Mexico.
 A few years later, Don Pedro Otero arrived under similar circumstances.
 Over the years, the two families added to their fortunes through livestock and additional land acquisitions.
 Both families became extremely powerful and were involved in politics.
-The marriages of Solomon Luna to Adelaida Otero, and Manuel A. Otero to Eloisa Luna in the late 1800s united these two families into what became known as the Luna-Otero Dynasty.
+The marriages of Solomon Luna to Adelaida Otero and Manuel A. Otero to Eloisa Luna in the late 1800s united these two families into what became known as the Luna-Otero Dynasty.

-Where there’s one spirit, others seem to follow and more ghostly apparitions have been seen at the mansion.
-One of these is was a former servant named Cruz, who was thought to have been a groundskeeper.
+Where there’s one spirit, others seem to follow, and more ghostly apparitions, have been seen at the mansion.
+One of these was a former servant named Cruz, who was thought to have been a groundskeeper.
 Most often seen on the main level, he is said to be particularly friendly to women and children and likes to play practical jokes on the employees and patrons.
-On one occasion he was seen sitting on a sofa as if waiting to be served.
+On one occasion, he was seen sitting on a sofa as if waiting to be served.
 Dressed in vintage attire, the man was relaxing patiently when a waitress asked another staff member why he hadn’t been served.
 However, the response was “What man?” and when the waitress looked back to the sofa, the vintage spirit faded away.